About Copernicus - for Kids

 Saturn's Moons – Facts for Kids

 Everybody recognizes Saturn's rings, but that isn't all that circles the planet.
 There are shepherd moons, a moon with cold volcanoes erupting, a planet-sized moon, and more.
-And it took nearly two hundred years for the first seven known moons to get named.
+And it took nearly two hundred years for the first seven known moons to be named.

 Solar System - Tour for Kids